 Treatment of Anxiety Disorders:

-Anxiety treatment can be short-term and typically includes evidence-based techniques, such as Cognitive-Behavioral Therapy (CBT), a kind of therapy designed to reduce anxiety by reworking your thoughts (cognitive restructuring) and changing your behaviors.
+Treatment can be short-term and typically includes evidence-based techniques, such as Cognitive-Behavioral Therapy (CBT), a kind of therapy designed to reduce symptoms by reworking your thoughts (cognitive restructuring) and changing your behaviors.
 A specific type of behavioral therapy, called Exposure Plus Response Prevention (ERP) focuses on exposing yourself to your fears (or feared stimuli).
 The goal of this work is to acclimate to anxiety-provoking situations over time.
 Other approaches that can be used to address symptoms include techniques from Acceptance and Commitment Therapy (ACT), skills from Dialectical Behavior Therapy (DBT), and general mind-body interventions such as mindfulness, deep breathing, meditation, and physical activity.
-Gatewell therapists are also trained to uncover some of the roots of anxiety, so that addressing symptoms isn’t a matter of applying a “band-aid solution,” which often results in the emergence of other symptoms.
+Gatewell therapists are also trained to uncover some of the roots of anxiety, so that addressing symptoms isn't a matter of applying a "band-aid solution," which often results in the emergence of other symptoms.